nhgritctran/PheTK/README.md

 This notebook demonstrates PheTK usage on the _All of Us_ Researcher Workbench with APOE PheWAS as a study example.
 Please note that this link is only accessible to _All of Us_ registered users.
 - [Changelogs and releases](https://github.com/nhgritctran/PheTK/releases):
-from v0.1.45, please use [GitHub Releases](https://github.com/nhgritctran/PheTK/releases) for latest versions and changelogs.
+from v0.1.45, please use [GitHub Releases](https://github.com/nhgritctran/PheTK/releases) for the latest versions and changelogs.
 Legacy changelogs were archived in [CHANGELOG.md](CHANGELOG.md).
 - Resource to learn about PheWAS and phecode: [The PheWAS Catalog](https://phewascatalog.org/).

 ***

 ## 1. INSTALLATION
-The latest version of PheTK can be installed using pip install command in a terminal (Python 3.7 or newer):
+The latest version of PheTK can be installed using the pip install command in the terminal (Python 3.7 or newer):

 ```
 pip install PheTK --upgrade